-Would you know what to do if a woman disclosed domestic abuse to you in church?
-Do you feel equipped to support her?
-If the answer is no or you're not, then you have come to the right place.
+Would you know what to do if someone in your church disclosed that they were being abused?
+Do you feel equipped to support them?
+If the answer is no or you're not, then you've come to the right place.

 We offer high-quality training to equip and enable churches to better respond to domestic abuse.
 We strongly believe that responding well when domestic abuse is disclosed is a powerful way to be salt and light in our communities.

 This training will help you explore key questions around the issue of domestic abuse.
 A series of 30-minute seminars will start you on the journey of understanding what domestic abuse involves, how you can spot the signs and how best to respond.
 These sessions are suitable for anyone who is engaging with domestic abuse for the first time.
 Over five weeks, we cover five questions:

 - Why doesn't she leave?